The Option Module

 In my last example I added a second check.
 While two checks are still somehow okay in terms of readability it can become unhandy fast.
 Wouldn’t it be better if we could chain the operations?

-gives us exactly this ability.
-Instead of returning true
+filter gives us exactly this ability.
+Instead of returning true or false it just returns

 |